TarasKutsyk/Data-Analytics-Project/README.md

 ### Other notes
 [Not necessarily need fixing, just so that we remember]
-- If the dictionary is specified for "EncConfig", all the categorical columns must be probided as keys, otherwise they are not encoded.
+- If the dictionary is specified for "EncConfig", all the categorical columns must be provided as keys, otherwise they are not encoded.